heremaps/harp.gl/README.md

 ### In Browser

-Since `harp.js` consists of a set of modules, there are no ready-made bundles available.
+Since `harp.gl` consists of a set of modules, there are no ready-made bundles available.
 Take a look at the examples on information on how to use tools like `webpack` to create a bundle for the browser.

 ## About This Repository

-This repository is a monorepo containing the core components of `harp.js`, organized in a `yarn workspace`.
+This repository is a monorepo containing the core components of `harp.gl`, organized in a `yarn workspace`.

 All components can be used stand-alone and are in the [@here](@here) subdirectory.